 The positions of Chairman of the Board and Chief Executive Officer are separate.
 The principal shareholder of the Company and its founder, Mr. Emanuele (Lino) Saputo, holds the position of Chairman of the Board.
 Mr. Lino A. Saputo, Jr. holds the positions of Chief Executive Officer and Vice Chairman of the Board.
 The experience and expertise of Mr. Emanuele (Lino) Saputo in the sectors in which the Company is engaged benefit all members of Management and the Board.
 However, as the position of Chairman of the Board is held by a member who is not independent, the Board appointed the Chairman of the Corporate Governance and HR Committee, Mr. Pierre Bourgie, as Lead Director.
-The responsibilities of the Lead Director include: ensuring that the Board is able to function independently of Management, setting Board agendas with the Chairman of the Board, overseeing the quality of the information sent to directors, calling and chairing the meetings of independent directors, and reviewing any comments or requests made by an independent director.
+The responsibilities of the Lead Director include: ensuring that the Board is able to function independently of Management, setting Board agendas with the Chairman of the Board, overseeing the quality of the information sent to directors, calling and chairing the meetings of independent director.
 The Lead Director is elected annually by a vote of the directors who qualify as independent directors.